Jimmygjr10/Covid19_Mask_Mandate/README.md

 &nbsp;&nbsp;-Filtering *Mask Mandates* map down to 0-5% as well as 10-29% <br>
 &nbsp;&nbsp;-Highlighting *Case %* and *Death %* maps by mask mandate  <br>

-These are the visualizations that tell the story aligned with the linear association.
+These visualizations that tell a story that aligns with the data analysis.

 ## ***Exported CSV***
 - *final.csv* <br>